gkjohnson/three-mesh-bvh/README.md

 }
 ```

+*NOTE: The geometry's index attribute array is modified in order to build the bounds tree.
+If the geometry has no index then one is added.*

 #### raycast(mesh : Mesh, raycaster : Raycaster, ray : Ray, intersects : Array)

 Adds all raycast triangle hits in unsorted order to the `intersects` array.
 It is expected that `ray` is in the frame of the mesh being raycast against and that the geometry on `mesh` is the same as the one used to generate the bvh.